|

 The EXAFS experimental data used in the

-fitting is denoted by E(k) and it is calculated by
+fitting is denoted by E(k) and it is

-after reading the k and c(k) data from the experimental data file.
+the k and c(k) data from the experimental data file.
 The weighting

 factor n has to be given in the *.dat file, and it is a small